How We Invest?

 An Alternate Approach

 Fortunately, there is another approach that is supported by decades of academic research.
 The key to this approach is understanding how capital markets work.
 Investing is not a zero-sum game where one investor must lose so another can win.
 Over the long run, markets reward investors for taking risk and providing capital.

 In addition, the price mechanism of markets allows for the rapid processing of new information.
 At any given time, current prices reflect the knowledge and expectations of all investors.
 Although prices are not always “correct”, markets are so competitive that it is unlikely any single investor can routinely profit at the expense of all other investors.
 In other words, there is no free lunch—the only way to expect to earn higher returns is to take more risk.

 With this foundation, we can turn our attention from the losing game of trying to outguess the market, and instead focus on the things we can truly control.
-We start by understanding the needs, goals, risk tolerance, and attitudes of each client.
+We start by understanding the needs, goals, investment vehicles, risk tolerance, and attitudes of each client.
 We then diversify broadly across a range of assets classes with an emphasis on minimizing expenses and taxes.
 Lastly, we work with our clients on a continual basis to provide perspective and discipline.
 We believe this approach helps our clients keep their share of market returns and gives them the best chance of reaching their goals.